jingzbu/BiNetflowToSIGs/README.md

   -d D        folder for saving output SIGs file; default='/home/jzh/Dropbox/R
               esearch/Botnet_detection/BiNetflowToSIGs_Data/'
-  -s S        name of standard output SIGs file; default='result.sigs'
+  -s S        name of standard output SIGs file; default='result.sigs' -e          whether or not to enable the botnet_nodes output; default=False
 ```

 Note: You may need to change the path to your Data folder.